chazzpm/aFICSCHASS/_posts/2020-01-23-02aFootballUniverse.md

 In the football language, notions like instantaneous state, equilibrium state, evolution in time, observable at time t have  no role to play and have no sense in this context.
 May be, we must take into account:

 {% include info.html text="The *thermal time hypothesis*.
 In nature, so in football, all variables are equivalent; we can find the system in an arbitrary state ρ; if the system is in a state ρ, then a preferred variable is singled out by the state of the system.
-This variable is what we call **time** and has no meaning in the structure of the world and the **flow of time** is the flow in which football happens to be, when described in terms of the macroscopic parameters we  have chosen.
+This variable is what we call 'time' and has no meaning in the structure of the world and the 'flow of time' is the flow in which football happens to be, when described in terms of the macroscopic parameters we  have chosen.
 So, the language game and football flow dynamics are event driven." %}

 This new '**language game**' to be used about the new football universe in which all are immersed today.
 It is an innovation and a disruption to be assimilated as **culture** or dominant mindset for academies, clubs, associations, players, head  coaches, trainers, agents, journalists, fans, enterprises and, any alien in the **aFootball Universe**.